To conduct ethnographic research you will need to make a financial

 commitment for equipment and supplies.
 Click here for quick checklist of items.
 See below for detailed discussion of items.

-1. Cell phones
+1. Mexican Cell phone, required

-digital audio recorder
+3. digital audio recorder, required

-4. Digital videocamcorder
+4. Digital videocamcorder, optional

 5. Microphones, optional